-Under the Earn-Out Agreement, dated June 23, 2016, by and among ATI Investment Parent, LLC, ATI Investment Sub, Inc., Array Technologies, Inc., and the seller parties thereto (the "Earn-Out Agreement"), the Company is required to pay the former stockholders of Array Technologies, Inc., including Ron P. Corio, an indirect stockholder, future contingent consideration consisting of earn-out payments in the form of cash upon the occurrence of certain events, including the consummation of this offering; the sale, transfer, assignment, pledge, encumbrance, distribution or disposition of shares of Parent held by Oaktree Power and Oaktree Investors to a third party; the sale of equity securities or assets of Parent, ATI Investment Sub, Inc. or Array Technologies, Inc. to a third-party; or a merger, consolidation, recapitalization or reorganization of Parent, ATI Investment Sub, Inc. or the Company.
-The maximum aggregate earn-out consideration is \$25.0 million.
+Under the Earn-Out Agreement, the Company is required to pay the former stockholders of Array Technologies, Inc., including Ron P. Corio, an indirect stockholder, future contingent consideration consisting of earn-out payments in the form of cash upon the occurrence of certain events, including the consummation of this offering; the sale, transfer, assignment, pledge, encumbrance, distribution or disposition of shares of Parent held by Oaktree Power and Oaktree Investors to a third party; the sale of equity securities or assets of Parent, ATI Investment Sub, Inc. or Array Technologies, Inc. to a third-party; or a merger, consolidation, recapitalization or reorganization of Parent, ATI Investment Sub, Inc. or the Company.
+The maximum aggregate earn-out consideration was \$25.0 million as of September 30, 2020.
+The IPO and Special Distribution required the Company to make a cash payment of \$9.1 million in October 2020.
+The remaining maximum aggregate earn-out consideration is approximately \$15.85 million.

-As of December 31, 2019 and June 30, 2020, the estimated fair value of the earn-out obligations is \$0.4 million and \$1.8 million, respectively, which has been recorded as a liability.
+As of December 31, 2019 and September 30, 2020, the estimated fair value of the earn-out obligations is \$0.4 million and \$15.9 million, respectively, which has been recorded as a liability.
 Subsequent changes in fair value of the earn-out liability will be recognized in earnings.
+See "Notes to Condensed Consolidated Financial Statements-11.
+Commitments and Contingencies-Earn-Out Liability."